kubiyabot/community-tools/just_in_time_access/docs/Kubiya_Enforcer_Deployment.md

 ## Policy Configuration with OPA and OPAL

 The Enforcer uses Open Policy Agent (OPA) to evaluate access policies synchronized via OPAL from your GitHub repository.
-Here's an example of how to define policies to control tool access:
+Below are multiple policy examples covering different scenarios to help you define your access control policies effectively.

-### Example Policy: `policy.rego`
+### Example Policies: `policy.rego`

 ```rego
 package kubiya.tool_manager